-- - Participants with measurable stage IIIB, IIIC, or IV melanoma that have clinical or
+Cohort 1 (Advanced): Measurable stage IIIB, IIIC, IIID or IV melanoma with clinical or

-mucosal primary melanoma, or an unknown primary melanoma.
-Staging must be confirmed by
+primary melanoma, or an unknown primary melanoma.
+Staging must be confirmed by cytological

-cytological or histological examination.
-Staging of cutaneous melanoma will be based
+or histological examination.
+Staging of cutaneous melanoma will be based on the revised

 - - Participants must be eligible to be treated with BRAF inhibitor and MEK inhibitor

-- - Participants will be required to have radiological studies to define radiologically
+- - Participants will be required to have radiological studies at baseline to establish

 Required studies include: